yegor256/blog/_drafts/_enthusiasts.md

 (and my software projects are [all]({% pst 2015/dec/2015-12-22-why-dont-you-contribute-to-open-source %}) open source).
 Over the years I have realized that there is a pattern in their behavior, which I need to be <del>scared</del> aware of.
-I call it "hazardous enthusiam."
+I call it "hazardous enthusiasm."
 Here are the symptoms.

 <!--more-->